 - 4. Replace the Dec.
 Counterweight Adapter. - 5.
 Remove the 1/4-20 security screws from the lock-down holes (if they were used) and loosen the two Dec. axis locking knobs 8+ turns. - 6.
-Separate the two axes as shown by letter "B" in the previous illustration. - 7.
+Separate the two axes as shown by letter "B" in the illustration in the assembly section. - 7.
 For transport and storage, we recommend re-tightening the Dec. locking knobs. - 8.
 Place the R.A. axis in the zero-degree altitude position for compact transport.